manuelkiessling/nodebeginner.org/README.md

 ## Contributing

-Just fork and send pull requests, I'm going to incorporate them as quickly as possible, promised!
+Just fork and send pull requests, I'm going to incorporate them as quickly as possible, promise!

 ## Contact